food allergies

 An allergic reaction is when someone develops symptoms following exposure to an allergen, such as hives, swelling of the lips, eyes or face, vomiting or wheeze.
 It is important to note that only some people with allergy antibodies will develop symptoms following exposure to the allergen, hence confirmation of allergy by a clinical immunology/allergy specialist is required.

 The majority of food allergies in children are not severe and usually children will outgrow many allergies with time.
-Some allergies, particularly peanut, tree nut, seed and seafood allergies are less likely to decrease with age and tend to be lifelong allergies persisting in the majority (~ 75%) of children affected.
+Most children tend to outgrow milk and egg allergies by school-age.
+In contrast, some allergies, particularly peanut, tree nut, seed and seafood allergies are less likely to decrease with age and tend to be lifelong allergies persisting in the majority (~ 75%) of children affected 14, 15.
 When food allergy develops for the first time in adults, it usually persists.

 Some food allergies can be severe, causing life-threatening reactions known as anaphylaxis.